Arkansas Highway 16: Fayetteville to Ozark National Forest

+Sand Gap to Searcy

-The concurrency ends at Sand Gap, with Highway 7 continuing south to Russellville, and Highway 123 running south to Clarksville.
-Highway 16 winds east, briefly reentering Newton County, returning to Pope County, and reentering Newton County to pass through Ben Hur, before returning to Pope County and running toward Raspberry.
-It briefly runs north into Searcy County, exiting the Ozark National Forest and serving as the southern terminus of Highway 377.
+The route begins at Highway 7 and Highway 123 at Sand Gap in Pope County and runs east, briefly entering Newton County, returning to Pope County, and reentering Newton County to pass through Ben Hur, before returning to Pope County and running toward Raspberry.
+Highway 16 briefly runs north into Searcy County, exiting the Ozark National Forest and serving as the southern terminus of Highway 377.
 Immediately after reentering Pope County, Highway 16 intersects Highway 27, forming a concurrency south for 4.7 mi, where Highway 16 turns east to enter Van Buren County.

-Highway 16 winds through rural areas, passing through Alread just north of the Gulf Mountain WMA, and ultimately entering Clinton.
-In the northern part of the city, Highway 16 intersects and forms a concurrency with US 65, which is also concurrent with Highway 9 in this area.
-After a bridge over Archey Fork (a tributary of the South Fork Little Red River), Highway 9 and Highway 16 turn east to an intersection with Highway 980, which provides access to Clinton Municipal Airport, and continue northeast to an intersection with Highway 110 near Shirley.
+The route winds through rural areas, passing through Alread just north of the Gulf Mountain WMA, and ultimately entering Clinton.
+In the northern part of the city, Highway 16 intersects and forms a concurrency with US 65.
+After a bridge over Archey Fork (a tributary of the South Fork Little Red River), Highway 16 begins a concurrency with Highway 9 and turns east to an intersection with Highway 980, which provides access to Clinton Municipal Airport, and continue northeast to an intersection with Highway 110 near Shirley.
 In the city, Highway 9 splits north toward Mountain View, with Highway 16 running south to Fairfield Bay.
 An intersection with Highway 330 provides access to Van Buren Recreation Area and the Fairfield Bay Marina on Greers Ferry Lake.
 Highway 16 runs east along the northern edge of the planned community, serving as a main commercial thoroughfare in the community along the lake.
 Shortly after entering Cleburne County, the route turns south and crosses the upper section of Greers Ferry Lake.
 Across the lake, Highway 16 enters the City of Greers Ferry.
 It forms an overlap with Highway 92 southbound, where the routes intersect Highway 110 and Highway 336, and cross the lake again.